setoru/external-dns-huaweicloud-webhook/README.md

 ```

 - `ZONE_TYPE`: Configurable for Huawei Cloud public or private domain names, with values `public` and `private`.
-- `TXT_PREFIX`: Configures the prefix for TXT records to avoid conflicts with CNAME records.
+- `TXT_PREFIX`: Configure the prefix for TXT records to avoid conflicts with CNAME records.
 - `CONFIG_FILE`: Path to the configuration file.
 - `TOKEN_FILE`: Path to the ServiceAccountToken.
-- `ZONE_MATCH_PARENT`: Configures whether to match parent domain names, with values `true` and `false`.
+- `ZONE_MATCH_PARENT`: Configure whether to match parent domain names, with values `true` and `false`.
+- `EXPIRATION_SECONDS`: Configure token expiration time
 ### Step 3: Verify ExternalDNS works (Service example)

 First, you need to create a private domain name in Huawei Cloud DNS.